Call 24/7 For Treatment

 Call (877) 855-0765 for 24/7 help with treatment.

 Wheeling Treatment Center is a methadone clinic in Ohio County, WV.
-It is located at 40 Orrs Lane, 26059 zip.
-Wheeling Treatment Center provides outpatient methadone/buprenorphine or naltrexone treatment, regular outpatient treatment and outpatient detoxification.
-Wheeling Treatment Center provides buprenorphine maintenance, relapse prevention from naltrexone and suboxone prescription.
-Other than methadone treatment, Wheeling Treatment Center offers marital/couples counseling, individual counseling and HIV and AIDS education, support and counseling.
-Wheeling Treatment Center provides medication-assisted treatment to men and women.
+It is situated at 40 Orrs Lane, 26059 zip.
+Wheeling Treatment Center provides outpatient detoxification, regular outpatient treatment and outpatient methadone/buprenorphine or naltrexone treatment.
+Wheeling Treatment Center provides buprenorphine detox, relapse prevention from naltrexone and naltrexone administration.
+Other than methadone treatment, Wheeling Treatment Center offers marital/couples counseling, substance use education and individual counseling.
+Wheeling Treatment Center provides medication assisted services to men and women.

 Learn MoreTreatment at a suboxone clinic in Ohio County is often similar to the treatment received at a methadone clinic.
 Both of the medication assisted treatment options work by reducing narcotic and opioid cravings for those who are addicted.
 A big difference between suboxone and methadone is that suboxone can be prescribed by doctors, while methadone treatment needs to be received at a clinic.